-- 2.1.3 A Host NSP may seek guidance from the ISO on whether a new connection is an exempt connection. - 2.1.4 This Procedure applies to an integrated mining network to the extent reasonably necessary to achieve or promote, to a GEIP standard the purposes outlined in Rule 5(2) including managing energy, power flows and power quality across the interconnector and facilitating the maintenance, improvement and restoration of security and reliability in a covered network. - 2.1.5 An integrated mining network may seek guidance from the ISO on how this Procedure applies to a new connection on their network. - This procedure applies to Connection Applicants who are not required to register as an NSP under Rule 91(1).
-Should a Connection Applicant be required to register as an NSP under Rule 91(1) following energisation, they should engage directly with the Pilbara ISO to determine if their application should be progressed as an Excluded Network (in accordance with this Procedure) or as a Registered NSP (under a separate process to be agreed with the ISO and the interconnecting Host NSP). - 2.1.7 For new connections where the Connection Applicant has lodged a connection application prior to the commencement of this Procedure, the ISO in consultation with Connection Applicant and the Host NSP may vary the access and connection process outlined in this Procedure in accordance with Sub-appendix 4.3 of the Rules.
+- 2.1.3 A Host NSP may seek guidance from the ISO on whether a new connection is an exempt connection. - 2.1.4 This Procedure applies to an integrated mining network to the extent reasonably necessary to achieve or promote, to a GEIP standard the purposes outlined in Rule 5(2) including managing energy, power flows and power quality across the interconnector and facilitating the maintenance, improvement and restoration of security and reliability in a covered network. - 2.1.5 An integrated mining network may seek guidance from the ISO on how this Procedure applies to a new connection on their network. - 2.1.6 This Procedure applies to Connection Applicants who are not required to register as an NSP under Rule 91(1).

+{Note: Should a Connection Applicant believe they may be required to register as an NSP under Rule 91(1), they should engage directly with the Pilbara ISO to determine if their application should be progressed as an Excluded Network (in accordance with this Procedure) or as a registered NSP (under an agreed process to be agreed with the ISO and the Connection Applicant).}

+2.1.7 For new connections where the Connection Applicant has lodged a connection application prior to 14 August 2023, the ISO in consultation with Connection Applicant and the Host NSP may vary the access and connection process outlined in this Procedure..

-- 2.1.8 This Procedure outlines the ISO's access and connection process, including: - (a) the phased access and connection process for new connections: - Feasibility assessment: where a Connection Applicant conceptualises the project - Application assessment: where a Connection Applicant formally requests access from a Host NSP - Connection assessment: where the Connection Applicant designs, constructs and undertakes performance testing prior to and after connection as appropriate. - (b) process for Connection Point Compliance assessments; - (c) roles and responsibilities of the ISO, Host NSP and where relevant the Connection Applicant at each stage of the connection process under this Procedure. - (d) high-level requirements for power system modelling. - (e) the process for stakeholder engagement, cost mechanisms and timelines for the access and connection process.
+- 2.1.8 The ISO may vary this Procedure in consultation with the Host NSP and Connection Applicant where in the opinion of the ISO the Pilbara Electricity Objective may be furthered and that all requirements set out in Subchapter 3 and Subchapter 4 of this Procedure are met. - 2.1.9 This Procedure outlines the ISO's access and connection process, including: - (a) the staged access and connection process for new connections: - Feasibility assessment: where a Connection Applicant conceptualises the project; - Application assessment: where a Connection Applicant formally requests access from a Host NSP; - (b) Connection assessment: where the Connection Applicant designs, constructs and undertakes performance testing prior to and after connection as appropriate; - (c) process for Connection Point Compliance assessments; - (d) roles and responsibilities of the ISO, Host NSP and where relevant the Connection Applicant at each stage of the connection process under this Procedure; - (e) high-level requirements for power system modelling; - (f) the process for stakeholder engagement, cost mechanisms and timelines for the access and connection process.

-2.2 Roles and responsibilities
+2.2 Roles and Responsibilities